greenonline/Code_from_Symantec_C-_Programming_for_Macintosh_1994/README.md

 Note: Two directories are provided, both of which contain the same source code.
 One uses line feeds (LF) (for reading on OS X), the other uses carriage returns (CR) for Macintosh.

+As there doesn't appear to be a copy of the disk that came with the book available on the web, at the time of writing, I thought that I would provide the code here.
+This is a "best guess" effort and may not be *exactly* the same as the original source disk, but the examples all compile and run (more or less).

 See also:

 - [Source code for Symantec C++ Programming for Macintosh (1994)](https://gr33nonline.wordpress.com/2024/05/04/source-code-for-symantec-c-programming-for-macintosh-1994/)